vokoblin/Java_TD_Game/README.md

 # Java_TD_Game
+Java Tower Defence game:
+Any suggestions, tips and triks or help are very welcome!

+During this project wish to learn:
-Java Tower Defence game, looking for any suggestions and wish to learn how to write more efficient code.
+1. How to write more efficient code.
+2. How to use GitHub.